cisco/mindmeld/docs/source/generate_representative_training_data.rst

   - Entity Resolution
   - Question Answerer Ranking

-As described in :ref:`section 4 <define-hierarchy>`, the structure of your application's root directory in Workbench organizes the training data files that may be needed in your application.
+As described in :doc:`step 3 <define_the_hierarchy>`, the structure of your application's root directory in Workbench organizes the training data files that may be needed in your application.
 For our example application which provides Kwik-E-Mart store information, the application directory is shown below.

 .. image:: images/directory3.png
     :width: 400px